odedd/table_sortable/README.md

 ## Usage

 First, we need to setup our controller.
-Let's say we have our users controller.
+For this example this will be a users controller.
 Let's `include TableSortable` so that we can use its methods.

 ```ruby